-During her own growing up years, Louise Witmer often found herself reading stories of children who had been abused and neglected by those who were supposed to care for them.
-Her heart went out to these children who so much needed someone’s love.
-In many of these stories, the child grew up to live a normal life as a result of someone rescuing and loving them.
+During her growing up years, Louise read many stories about children who had been abused and neglected by those who were supposed to care for them.
+Her heart went out to these children.

-Louise determined that when she herself grew up, she would work in an orphanage and take care of all the abandoned children who had no one else to love them.
-As she grew older, she realized that foster parenting had replaced the orphanages of days gone by.
+Louise determined that when she grew up she would work in an orphanage and take care of all the abandoned children who had no one else to love them.
+As she grew older, she realized foster parenting had replaced the orphanages of days gone by.
 Her dream grew into a new one: to some day be a foster parent.

 At age 22, after volunteering at a home for mentally handicapped children for a year, Louse approached her mother for permission to fulfill her childhood dream.
 At the time she lived with her mom, two older siblings, and one younger.
 Knowing that this was a long-time dream, Louise’s mother consented.

 Within one month of completing all the preparation and paperwork required, an eight-month old baby girl was placed in Louise’s care.
-Little Tamara had been abandoned at a truck stop by her parents, and was in bad need of medical attention and – you guessed it – love.
-Louise and her sisters poured out all the love they had to give to her – which was just what little Tamara needed!
+Little Tamara had been abandoned at a truck stop by her parents and was in need of medical attention and love.
+Louise and her sisters poured out all the love they had to give to her, which was just what little Tamara needed.
 When she left Louise’s home several month’s later, she was a healthy and happy baby.

-While she still had Daisy and Tommy, Louise soon received a phone call asking her to take another sibling pair.
+While she still had Daisy and Tommy, Louise received a phone call asking her to take another sibling pair.
 It didn’t take long for her to realize that these two precious children needed to be separated for a time.
-Having been left alone much of their lives, they had developed their own language, and between the two of them knew how to get into a lot of mischief!
+Having been left alone much of their lives, they had developed their own language and knew how to get into a lot of mischief!

 And so Andrew, age three, stayed with Louise while his older sister was placed in another home.
-Eventually their uncle got custody of both of them when Andrew was four.
-In the meantime, Louise taught Andrew how to love, and she taught him the importance of obeying.
+Eventually, their uncle got custody of both of them when Andrew was four.
+In the meantime, Louise taught Andrew how to love and the importance of obeying.